 Of course, we, in the family are great fans of cake frosting.
 The frosting on this cake was a medley of heavy cream, whipped cream, confectioners’ sugar and laced with pandan bottled extract.
 The piece de resistance was a wallop of sweet Macapuno strings (also called “coconut sport”) to further drive home the dessert’s decadence.
 Is there any doubt now why my sons travel far to come home to this cake?

-Graduation greetings: We proudly congratulate our son, Toby, who graduates from Drexel University, Class 2012, BA Communications & Global Journalism, minor in Sociology, cum laude.
+Graduation greetings: We proudly congratulate our son, Constante, who graduates from Drexel University, Class 2012, BA Communications & Global Journalism, minor in Sociology, cum laude.

 - cake flour - 3/4 cup